opnsense/docs/source/manual/how-tos/caddy.rst

 -----------------------------------------------------

 ..
 Attention:: The certificate of a wildcard domain will only contain ``*.example.com``, not a SAN for ``example.com``.
 Create an additional domain for ``example.com`` with an additional handler for its upstream destination.

+..
+Note:: Subdomains do not support setting ports, they will always track the ports of their assigned parent wildcard domain.

 Go to :menuselection:`Services --> Caddy Web Server --> General Settings --> DNS Provider`